 Prospective Students & Program Application

-Prerequisites: For admission to the program, applicants must complete five prerequisites.
-These courses must be completed with a grade of “B” or better prior to beginning the program.
-Pre-requisities are intended to provide a foundational understanding and readiness for graduate and field experiences.
-The following are prerequisite course titles and CSUEB catalogue equivalencies.
+Prerequisites: Five (5) prerequisites are required as part of the application.
+These courses must be completed with a grade of “B” or better prior to starting the program in the fall semester (if admitted).
+Prerequisities are intended to provide a foundational understanding and readiness for graduate and field experiences.
+The following are prerequisite course titles and CSUEB catalog equivalencies.
 Please use the CSUEB course numbers as examples for course description.

 - Statistics (3 units)- Introduction to probability